eggsy/website/README.md

   - Completely static, no API needed, Nuxt.js Content blog ready to go!
 - ✅ Firebase integration!
   - My "Daily Song" page fetches data from Firebase to display the today's song!
 It's all statically generated on client!
+- ✅ Real-time Discord profile data using [Lanyard API](https://github.com/Phineas/lanyard/)!
+  - You can see what you're editing, watching or listening on your website.
-- ✅ Designed with Tailwind CSS!
+- ✅ Designed with Windi CSS!
+  - Windi introduces a JIT engine, a fast Tailwind compiler and many more stuff like variant grouping etc.!
   - Clean, beautiful, fast, and responsive UI!
   - No CSS used!
 The website is done without touching CSS (except some transitions and directives)
 - ✅ Over 15+ custom components!
+  - Smart components.
   - Custom props, styles, and classes!

 ### 🔧 Getting Started